 View the Franklin County Summary of Map Actions - 382KB

-Preliminary copies of updated Flood Insurance Rate Map (FIRM) panels and the Flood Insurance Study (FIS) Report (both dated April 2, 2003) have been issued to Franklin County and Incorporated Communities.
+Preliminary copies of updated Flood Insurance Rate Map (FIRM) panels and the Flood Insurance Study (FIS) Report (both dated November 26, 2002) have been issued to Franklin County and Incorporated Communities.
 The FIRM panels and FIS Report include the portion of the county located in the Tar-Pamlico River Basin.
 A Preliminary Meeting for county and municipal officials and staff, and congressional and legislative members will take place on December 12, 2002, from 10:00 AM - 2:30 PM, at the Franklin County Administration Building in Louisburg.
-The residents of Franklin County will have an opportunity to see the results of the advanced digital floodplain mapping technology used to create the new maps during the public meeting to be held following the completion of the Neuse River Basin.
+The residents of Franklin County will have an opportunity to see the results of the advanced digital floodplain mapping technology used to create the new maps during the public meeting to be held following the completion of the Neuse River Basin portion of Franklin County.

 The new maps were produced by the State of North Carolina under a unique partnership with the Federal Emergency Management Agency.
 This partnership, signed September 2000, designates North Carolina as a Cooperating Technical State and delegates the primary responsibility for the creation and maintenance of all FIRMs to the State of North Carolina.
 The remapping of all floodplains for Franklin County is the result of the devastation caused by Hurricane Floyd, which flooded thousands of square miles of eastern North Carolina and left thousands of people homeless.
 This disaster highlighted North Carolina's vulnerability to natural disasters and the need for accurate, up-to-date floodplain maps.

-Representatives from the North Carolina Floodplain Mapping Program will meet with officials from Franklin County to give them an overview of the process used to create the maps, an explanation of the values and benefits of the new maps, and information regarding the North Carolina Floodplain Mapping Information System that will allow local officials and the general public to access the new maps on-line via a website maintained by the North Carolina Floodplain Mapping Program.
-They will also go over descriptions of new map features, a detailed summary of map changes, how to use the new maps, and information on flood insurance implications, the map adoption process, and recommendations for safer floodplain development standards.
+During the meeting on December 12, 2002, attendees will receive an overview of the process used to create the maps, an explanation of the values and benefits of the new maps, and information regarding the North Carolina Floodplain Mapping Information System that will allow local officials and the general public to access the new maps on-line via a website maintained by the North Carolina Floodplain Mapping Program.
+Also included will be descriptions of new map features, a detailed summary of map changes, a short "how-to" session on using the new maps, and information on flood insurance implications, the map adoption process, and recommendations for safer floodplain development standards.

-The Appeal Period open for commenting on the preliminary FIRM panels and FIS Report will last from April 16, 2003 through July 15, 2003 for the Neuse River Basin portion of Franklin County and Incorporated Communities.
+The Appeal Period open for commenting on the preliminary FIRM panels and FIS Report will last from December 11, 2002 through March 11, 2003 for Franklin County and Incorporated Communities.